-KDB Bank's U.S. Resolution Plan is prepared by Resolution Plan Office ("RPO") with assistance from Resolution Plan Steering Group ("RPSG").
-The plan is reviewed by both RPO and RPSG with oversight from Resolution Plan Council("RPC").
+KDB Bank's U.S. Resolution Plan is prepared by Resolution Plan Office ("RPO") with assistance from the Resolution Plan Steering Group ("RPSG").
+The plan is reviewed by both RPO and RPSG with oversight from the Resolution Plan Council ("RPC").
 KDB Bank's U.S. Resolution Plan, once approved by the RPC, is submitted to the Board of Directors for final approval.

-The Board of Directors is the most senior management body of KDB Bank.
-The Board of Directors, located in Seoul, Korea, is ultimately responsible for evaluating and approving KDB Bank's U.S. Resolution Plan.
+The Board of Directors is the most senior governance body of KDB Bank.
+The Board of Directors, located in Seoul, Korea, is ultimately responsible for evaluating and approving KDB Bank's U.S. Resolution Plan or expressly delegating such authority for evaluation and approval to an appropriate delegee.